A photo of a woman smiling in a park. She has short wavy hair and is wearing black glasses as well as a black blazer.

 These inherited structures weren't built to sustain us, or, for that matter, our clients.

 What we need is a deeper connection to ourselves, to one another, and to what makes life meaningful.
-This can also help us challenge the narratives that keep us isolated and depleted, and remind us that interdependence, not independence, is how humans thrive.
+This can also help us challenge the narratives that keep us isolated and depleted, and remind us that interdependence, not independence, is how humans survive and thrive.

-Through my own journey and years of working alongside leaders, educators and health professionals, I’ve learned that we don’t just need to recharge.
+Through my own experience and years of working alongside leaders, educators and health professionals, I’ve learned that we don’t just need to recharge.
 We need each other, and we need to remember who we are beyond our professional roles.

 My Approach